A Quick Look at Business Structures for Startups

 unnamed (2)

-The US Revised Uniform Partnership Act of 1994 define partnership as “an association of two or more persons to carry on as co-owners a business for profit”.
-This is the form of business owned by at least more than one but admission is only upon approval of all the other partners.
+The US Revised Uniform Partnership Act of 1994 defines a partnership as “an association of two or more persons to carry on as co-owners a business for profit.”
+In this business structure, ownership is shared by two or more individuals, but new partners can only be admitted with the approval of all existing partners.
+This collaborative approach allows for shared responsibility and decision-making, but it also requires consensus when bringing on new members.

 Corporation